Holographic fluids: a thermodynamic road to quantum physics: Summary

-\item {\em The entropy or the temperature is homogeneous.} This condition ensures that a perfect fluid is strictly holographic and mechanics can be separated from thermodynamics.
-This is valid for homoentropic of homothermal fluids when entropy or temperature is homogeneous.
-Therefore the thermal part of the evolution did not start or is already finished, then the mechanical potential in the momentum balance is the specific enthalpy or the specific Gibbs free energy, the chemical potential, respectively.
-The last terms of \re{nlf_potcond} are invisible if holography is postulated and not derived.
+\item {\em The entropy or the temperature is homogeneous.} This condition ensures that a perfect fluid is strictly holographic.
+Then mechanics can be separated from thermodynamics.
+If the thermal part of the evolution has not started or it is already finished, the mechanical potential in the momentum balance is the specific enthalpy or the specific Gibbs free energy, that is the chemical potential, respectively.

-\item{\em Vorticity of the fluid is conserved.} Then there is a velocity potential, and a wave function, a complex scalar field, can represent the fluid fields.

-\item{\em The Planck constant is constant} $K$ in \re{addsol} is constant, instead of being a state function.
-Probabilistic separability is valid, and the nonlinear Schrödinger equation is obtained.
+\item{\em The vorticity of the fluid is conserved.} In this case, there is a velocity potential, and therefore fluid fields can be represented by a complex scalar field, by a wave function. \item{\em The Planck constant is constant.} $K$ in Eq.~\re{addsol} is constant rather than being a state function.
+As a result, probabilistic separability is valid, and the nonlinear Schrödinger equation is obtained.

-\item{\em Density independent potential.} $h$ does not depend on the thermodynamic state variables; it is a fixed function of time and position.
-All of the above conditions are valid only for single-particle quantum mechanics, where the Schrödinger equation is responsible for system evolution. \end{enumerate}
+\item{\em Density-independent potential.} Then the specific enthalpy, $h$, does not depend on the thermodynamic state variables; rather, it is a fixed function of time and position. \end{enumerate}

-The first three conditions specify the thermodynamic system, namely Korteweg fluids, a family of fluid theories that incorporates the Fourier--Navier-Stokes system of equations, among others.
-Capillarity phenomena and vulcanic lava flow are the physical systems where Korteweg fluids are a good model.
+The first three conditions specify a thermodynamic system, namely, Korteweg fluids, a family of fluid theories that incorporates the Fourier--Navier-Stokes system of equations, among others.
+Korteweg fluids are a good model for capillarity phenomena and volcanic lava flow among others.

-The fourth and fifth conditions fix that the fluid is strictly holographic; therefore, the representation of the forces governing the motion of the fluid fields is dimensionally reduced.
-If the thermodynamics potential, the internal energy density, $\rho\feb$, is independent of the density and only spacetime dependent, then it is an equation of motion of a point mass.
-If the thermodynamic potential is density-dependent, then we obtain a pilot wave theory \cite{Bus15a,Fru22a}.
-It becomes a de Broglie-Bohm theory if the potential is the Bohm potential.
+The fourth and fifth conditions mandate that the fluid is strictly holographic; therefore, the representation of the forces governing the motion of the fluid fields is dimensionally reduced.
+If the thermodynamic potential (the internal energy density $\rho\feb$) is independent of the density and depends only on spacetime, then one gets the equation of motion of a point mass.
+If the thermodynamic potential is density dependent, we obtain a pilot wave theory \cite{Bus15a,Fru22a}.
+This becomes a de Broglie--Bohm theory if the potential is the density gradient dependent Bohm potential.

 The last three conditions separate various aspects of quantum systems.
-With the seventh condition, one obtains theories of superfluids, where the nonlinear Schrödinger equation represents the evolution of a wave function and a mass density evolution.
+With the seventh condition, one obtains theories of superfluids, where the nonlinear Schrödinger equation represents the evolution of a wave function and the evolution of mass density.

 Finally, if all conditions are valid, one obtains the Schrödinger equation of a point mass, and the spacetime-dependent chemical potential becomes the potential energy when multiplied by the particle's mass.